phantom-kali/sneportal/README.md

 5. **Phase 5**: Testing, optimization, and deployment

 This system should provide a seamless, accessible exam experience for blind students while maintaining simplicity and reliability.

+---

+### 💡 Sponsor This Project on Render

+This project is currently hosted on [Render](https://render.com) under a free tier.
+To ensure continuous uptime and unlock more resources (e.g., background workers, storage, faster builds), I’m seeking a sponsor to cover hosting costs.

+If you're interested in sponsoring, you can do so **without sending money directly to me**:

+1. Create a free account on [Render](https://render.com).
+2. Create a **Team** from your dashboard.
+3. Add a payment method for billing.
+4. Invite me (**[fideleliudclimax@gmail.com](mailto:fideleliudclimax@gmail.com)**) as a collaborator.
+5. I’ll transfer the service to your team and manage everything from there.

+✅ You stay in control of the billing.
+✅ I take care of the development, deployment, and maintenance.

+**Want to help?** Email me at **[fideleliudclimax@gmail.com](mailto:fideleliudclimax@gmail.com)** or open a discussion in the issues tab.